topfreegames/offers/docs/source/API.md

       {
         "gameId":   [string],      // required, matches ^[^-][a-zA-Z0-9-_]*$
-        "playerId": [string],      // required, 255 characters max "productId": [string],     // required, 255 characters max "timestamp": [int64],      // required, unix timestamp of the purchase "transactionId": [string], // required, unique identifier of the purchase "id": [uuidv4]             // optional, the id of the offer being claimed }
+        "playerId": [string],      // required, 255 characters max "productId": [string],     // 255 characters max, required if id is not defined "timestamp": [int64],      // required, unix timestamp of the purchase "transactionId": [string], // required, unique identifier of the purchase "id": [uuidv4]             // optional, the id of the offer being claimed, required if productId is not defined }
     ```